 Credit: W.E.B.
 DuBois Career of Distinguished Scholarship Award

-Patricia Hill Collins, University of Delaware
+Patricia Hill Collins, University of Maryland

 This award honors scholars who have shown outstanding commitment to the profession of sociology and whose cumulative work has contributed in important ways to the advancement of the discipline.
 The body of lifetime work may include theoretical and/or methodological contributions, particularly work that substantially reorients the field in general or in a particular subfield.

 Patricia Hill Collins’ development of Black Feminist Theory and her contribution, with Kimberle Crenshaw, to the concept of intersectionality have allowed the unification of disparate categories—race, gender, class, sexual orientation—to be considered together.
 In the spirit of DuBois, Dr. Hill Collins, Distinguished University Professor of Sociology, has reoriented the field of sociology toward complexity.
 Dr. Hill Collins’ work has impacted a multitude of other disciplines, transcending sociology through her impressive record of publication and work as an intellectual activist.

 Credit: Credit: Distinguished Scholarly Book Award

 David Scott Fitzgerald, University of California-San Diego, and David Cook-Martin, Grinnell College, for Culling the Masses: The Democratic Origins of Racist Immigration Policy in the Americas